fortyoneplustwo/notestamp/README.md

 - `getMetadata`: Called when the application needs to check for unsaved changes and save your document.

     *Note*: This is only useful for users who have registered an account.
-Since integration with the back-end is not yet completed, you may simply return `{ ...props }` or `null` for now.
+Since integration with the back-end is not yet complete, you may simply return `{ ...props }` or `null` for now.

     **Parameters**